KhronosGroup/Vulkan-Guide/chapters/extensions/VK_EXT_descriptor_indexing.md

 }
 ```

+This example is "dynamic" as it is will not be known until runtime what the value of `ubo.textureId` is.
+This is also "uniform" as all threads will use `ubo.textureId` in this shader.

 ## Dynamic Non-Uniform Indexing

-To be dynamic non-uniform means that it is possible that invocations might index differently into an array of descriptors, but it won't be known until runtime.
+To be dynamic **non-uniform** means that it is possible that invocations might index differently into an array of descriptors, but it won't be known until runtime.
 This extension exposes in `VkPhysicalDeviceDescriptorIndexingFeatures` a set of `shader*ArrayNonUniformIndexing` feature bits to show which descriptor types an implementation supports dynamic non-uniform indexing for.
 The SPIR-V extension adds a `NonUniform` decoration which can be set in GLSL with the help of the `nonuniformEXT` keyword added.

 An example of dynamic non-uniform indexing in GLSL

 ```
+#version450
+#extension GL_EXT_nonuniform_qualifier : enable

 layout(set = 0, binding = 0) uniform sampler2D mySampler[64];
 layout(set = 0, binding = 1) uniform UniformBufferObject {
     int textureId;